 - To submit written correspondence, please email your correspondence to the Office of the Town Clerk at clerk@whitby.ca by noon on the day of the meeting.
-Correspondence must include your full name, address, and the item on the agenda that your correspondence is related to. - To speak during the Committee meeting either in-person or virtually, please submit a Delegation Request Form online to the Office of the Town Clerk by 10 a.m. on the day of the meeting.
+Correspondence must include your full name, address, and the item on the agenda that your correspondence is related to. - To speak during the Council meeting either in-person or virtually, please submit a Delegation Request Form online to the Office of the Town Clerk by noon on the Wednesday prior to the date of the meeting.
 Should you be unable to access a computer, please call 905.430.4315 to speak with a Staff Member in the Office of the Town Clerk.